...

 Presentation is everything.
 Stack the baked potatoes neatly on a platter, drizzle lightly with the remaining garlic butter, and finish with a sprinkle of flaky salt.
 For contrast, garnish with a few sprigs of thyme or a zest of lemon.

-These potatoes pair beautifully with roasted meats, creamy soups, or even grilled vegetables.
+These Crispy Garlic Domino Potatoes pair beautifully with roasted meats, creamy soups, or even grilled vegetables.
 Their neutral flavor and crispy texture make them endlessly versatile.
 They’re also stunning served in individual ramekins, a simple way to turn a side dish into a showpiece.

 Storing and Reheating